cardboardcode/main/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The task description is null.
 > 2a1.
-TaskTracker shows an error message
+TaskTracker shows an error message<br>
 > 2a2.
-User re-enters the task description
+User re-enters the task description<br>
 > Use case resumes at step 2

 2b.
 User creates a task with a priority
 > 2b1.
-TaskTracker creates a floating task with the given priority
+TaskTracker creates a floating task with the given priority<br>
 > Use case ends